Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 A draining bolt of negative energy shoots forth from your weapon, sapping the life force from everything in its path.
-Make a Prowess attack against each creature in a 5 foot wide by 120 foot long line.
+Make a Prowess attack against each creature in a 1 tile wide by 14 tile long line.
 If you hit, deal 1d6 + Presence decay damage.
 This attack deals twice as much damage to absorption.
 Creatures that you miss still take half as much damage.

 If you have at least 4 stacks of decay exposure, the elemental energy bounces off of walls and other solid barriers rather than being absorbed by it.
 Whenever the line hits a barrier, it bounces off at the same angle it came in at, until it has travelled a total of 24 tiles.
 You may hit the same creature multiple times with this effect.